 Use this hydration calculator to learn how much water you should drink daily based on your weight and activity level.

-To make it a littler easier to calculate how much water to drink everyday, here are the recommended amounts for a range of weights.
+To make it a little easier to calculate how much water to drink every day, here are the recommended amounts for a range of weights.
 Remember to adjust for your activity level.

 |Weight||Ounces of Water Daily|